Citing debris threat, NASA abruptly calls off a spacewalk

-NASA did not say if Russia’s satellite strike was the cause of the debris that forced the agency to cancel the spacewalk.
+NASA did not say whether Russia’s satellite strike was the cause of the debris that forced the agency to cancel the spacewalk.
 But ever since the incident, officials across the globe have condemned it as a wantonly reckless act that could threaten not only the space station but dozens of critical satellites in orbit.

-NASA astronauts Tom Marshburn and Kayla Barron had been scheduled to step outside the orbiting laboratory at about 7:10 a.m.
+NASA astronauts Thomas Marshburn and Kayla Barron had been scheduled to step outside the orbiting laboratory at about 7:10 a.m.
 Eastern time to replace an antenna system.
-But on Monday evening NASA received notification of the debris.
+But on Monday evening, NASA received notification of the debris.
 And in a statement early Tuesday, it said: “Due to the lack of opportunity to properly assess the risk it could pose to the astronauts, teams have decided to delay the spacewalk until more information is available.
 The space station schedule and operations are able to easily accommodate the delay of the spacewalk.”

-In orbit, the space station and the debris travel at about 17,500 mph.
+In orbit, the space station and debris travel at about 17,500 mph.
 At that speed, even a small piece of debris can cause enormous damage.
 If the debris hit and breached the hull of the station, it could force the astronauts to abandon it and head for home, possibly leaving the $100 billion station without any astronauts on board for the first time in 20 years.

 After the missile strike, NASA Administrator Bill Nelson called it “outrageous” and “unconscionable,” and said it was “inexplicable” that the Russians would do such a “reckless” and “dangerous” act that endangered the lives of not only Americans on the station but Russians, as well.